gurbuzoguzhan/gurbuzoguzhan/README.md

 - 👋 Hi, I’m Oguzhan Gurbuz @gurbuzoguzhan
 - 👀 I’m interested in data analysis, time series analysis, forecasting and regression analysis in energy and environmental economics.
 - 🌱 I’m currently learning R and Python
-- 💞️ I’m looking to collaborate on time series analysis in R
+- 💞️ I’m looking to collaborate on time series analysis and forecasting in R

 <!---
 gurbuzoguzhan/gurbuzoguzhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.